-- The impact of emissions on potential cancer risk also varies by source category.
-With respect to activities at the Port of Oakland, reducing truck emissions will have the greatest impact on reducing potential cancer risk in the West Oakland community, followed by locomotive, then OGV emissions. - On a regional basis, diesel PM emissions from Port operations impact a very large area, about 550,000 acres.
-More than 3 million people live in this area and as a result of the diesel PM emissions from the Port, have potential elevated cancer risks of more than 10 chances in a million.
-Overall, the Port emissions result in a regional population-weighted potential cancer risk of about 27 in a million.
-OGV emissions are the largest contributor to the regional risk due to Port-related activities, responsible for about 85 percent of overall average potential cancer risks. - On a regional basis, diesel PM emissions also result in non-cancer health impacts.
-Due to diesel PM from Port operations, there are an estimated 18 premature deaths per year, 8 hospital admissions for respiratory and cardiovascular problems, about 290 cases of asthma-related and other lower respiratory symptoms, and 15,000 minor restricted activity days. - Diesel PM emissions and the associated cancer and non-cancer health risk will be reduced in the West Oakland community by about 80 percent by 2015 due to ARB's regulatory actions.
-However, even with these actions, the remaining cancer risk will be greater than 200 in a million in the West Oakland community. - Additional actions are needed in the near-term to accelerate emission reductions and to reduce the health impacts from diesel PM emissions in the West Oakland community and the region as a whole.
-Actions are also necessary to help offset growth and further reduce risk levels in future years.
+- On a regional basis, diesel PM emissions from Port operations impact a very large area, about 550,000 acres.
+More than 3 million people live in this area.
+As a result of the diesel PM emissions from the Port, the area has potential elevated cancer risks of more than 10 chances in a million.
+Overall, the Port emissions result in a regional population-weighted potential cancer risk of about 30 in a million.
+OGV emissions are the largest contributor to the regional risk due to Port-related activities, responsible for about 85 percent of overall average potential cancer risks. - On a regional basis, Port diesel PM emissions also result in non-cancer health impacts.
+Due to diesel PM from Port operations, there are an estimated 18 premature deaths per year, 8 hospital admissions for respiratory and cardiovascular problems, about 290 cases of asthma-related and other lower respiratory symptoms, and 15,000 minor restricted activity days.1 - Goods movement related on-road heavy-duty trucks that travel throughout the Bay Area and OGV from the Port and Part III are responsible for about 130 premature deaths.
+This represents about 80% of the regional non-cancer health impacts due to directly emitted diesel PM in the broader Bay Area.
+Of this, OGVs are responsible for about 35 premature deaths and trucks about 95 premature deaths.